CC-VPSTO: Chance-Constrained Via-Point-Based Stochastic Trajectory Optimisation for Online Robot Motion Planning under Uncertainty: Related Work

-In the sample-based setting we can distinguish between \emph{scenario optimisation} \cite{schildbach2014scenario, de2023scenario} and \emph{Monte--Carlo} methods \cite{blackmore2010probabilistic, schmerling2016evaluating, blackmore2006particle}.
-Both use samples (aka.\ scenarios) of the uncertainty.
-Monte--Carlo methods typically approximate the probability of constraint violation from the samples.
-On the other hand, scenario optimisation synthesises a control satisfying the constraint for each of the samples.
-Scenario optimisation relies on a well-established theory of how many samples are needed to ensure chance constraint satisfaction with high confidence, \ie identifying the right sample size for a given confidence level (originally shown in the work of \cite{calafiore2006scenario}).
-However, these theoretical bounds are mostly limited to convex or quasi-convex problems \cite{calafiore2010random,berger2021chance} and solutions are still typically overly conservative, \ie they require much larger sample sizes than identified by empirical tests~\cite{schildbach2014scenario}.
-In contrast, Monte--Carlo methods are generally less conservative and share the advantage of coping with generic problems.
-However, they do not provide a finite-sample guarantee, but only asymptotic guarantees \cite{blackmore2006particle}, implying the requirement of large sample sets, and higher computational resources.
+In contrast, sample-based methods offer a more general approach for approximating chance constraints, as they do not require any assumptions on the underlying probability distributions, as long as the number of samples is sufficiently large.
+In the sample-based setting, we can distinguish between \emph{scenario optimisation} \citep{schildbach2014scenario, de2023scenario} and \emph{Monte Carlo} methods \citep{blackmore2010probabilistic, schmerling2016evaluating, blackmore2006particle}.
+Both approaches use samples (aka.~scenarios) to capture the underlying uncertainty.
+Scenario optimisation synthesises controls satisfying the constraint for each of the samples and relies on a well-established theory to identify the right sample size for a given confidence level~\citep{calafiore2006scenario}.
+However, these theoretical bounds are mostly limited to convex or quasi-convex problems \citep{calafiore2010random, berger2021chance} and solutions are typically overly conservative, \ie they require much larger sample sizes than identified by empirical tests \citep{schildbach2014scenario}.
+Monte Carlo methods typically approximate the probability of constraint violation from the samples, rooted in the \emph{sample average approximation (SAA)} approach \citep{shapiro2021lectures, shapiro2003monte, pagnoncelli2009sample}.
+They are generally less conservative and can be used with arbitrary constraints and uncertainty models.
+However, without further adjustments, they do not provide finite-sample guarantees, but only asymptotic guarantees \citep{blackmore2006particle}, implying the requirement of large sample sets, and higher computational resources.
 The need for large sample sets is reinforced when the desired probability of constraint violation is low, as is commonly targeted in robotics applications.
-A remedy to this can be the use of importance sampling \cite{schmerling2016evaluating}, or data reduction methods based on parameter estimation of sample statistics, \eg through computing moments of the probability distribution of the uncertainty \cite{wang2020moment, priore2023chance, blackmore2006probabilistic, yan2018stochastic}.
+A remedy to this can be importance sampling \citep{schmerling2016evaluating}, or data reduction methods based on parameter estimation of sample statistics, \eg through computing moments of the probability distribution of the uncertainty \citep{wang2020moment, priore2023chance, blackmore2006probabilistic, yan2018stochastic}.
 Yet, the propagation of moments can be complex, and requires restrictive assumptions, such as Gaussianity.
-In contrast, our approach takes a different route by allowing for small sample sets, while adjusting the threshold for constraint violation based on the number of samples and the associated confidence bound, using tools from statistical learning.
+Alternatively, for collision avoidance, \citet{trevisan2025dynamic} propose a naïve Monte Carlo approach that approximates the chance constraint using a fixed number of samples, increasing sample density by constraining the collision region across time steps.
+However, this method is tailored specifically to collision avoidance and does not account for the approximation error introduced by the finite sample size.